Companies Should Embrace Personal Privacy

 Suppose our host is in New York City and you are located in Seattle.
 East coast visitors enjoy much faster delivery of content than west coast visitors.
 Moving a few megabytes of data 3000 miles takes a couple of seconds longer.
 ClinicalPosters has activated a CDN.
 This stores static page elements in different regions so they arrive more quickly when requested.

 Browser cookies can be a good thing on a trusted site.
 They help identify your preferences and alow site owners to see how frequently pages are visited so navigation may be improved.
 Most cookies are sessional, meaning they expire when your session is done.
-Out of an abundance of caution, European visitors must enable cookies to enhance their browsing.
+Out of an abundance of caution, European visitors must enable cookies on this sight to enhance their browsing.

 - Cart Harmony — Ongoing evaluation